 SPD140 Introduction to Theater History and Practices (3 credits)

 This course surveys the fundamental elements of theater, including acting techniques, the roles of the director and producer, and stage and costume design.
 It also gives students a sweeping historical tour of theater, from ancient Greece to Medieval Europe and from the Yuan Dynasty in China to the European Renaissance and the present.
 Through reading/watching plays and writing critiques, students will gain a better understanding of and appreciation for the traditions behind any theatrical performance they may attend.

 PHL101 Moral Awareness and Spiritual Practice (1 credit)

 This seminar course is designed to familiarize students with the basic concepts of the spiritual practice of Falun Dafa as well as of the major world traditions, such as Buddhism, Taoism, and Christianity, thereby reinforcing awareness of the universal values that have informed humankind’s moral life for thousands of years.
 Through seminars, readings, and discussion, students are guided to build a solid foundation for righteous belief and ethical conduct.
 They will also have a chance to engage various moral issues and ethical questions in an introspective and reflexive manner.

 PHL130 Philosophical Perspectives I (1 credit)

 This course will provide students with a broad introduction to the field of philosophy and ethics, acquaint students with the terminology and major concepts of the disciplines and provide students with a deeper understanding of different philosophical and ethical viewpoints.
 The course aims to help students gain a better understanding of oneself, life and the universe.
-The part I will cover different philosophies and schools of thought throughout history with a focus on Western Perspectives.
+Part I will cover different philosophies and schools of thought throughout history with a focus on Western perspectives.

 PHL131 Philosophical Perspectives II (1 credit)